Faculty Credit Policy

 Responsibility for implementation

-Manager, Admissions and Student Services
+Manager, Education Success and Student Services

 Block Credit is granted towards whole stages or components of a qualification.
 Block credit does not involve individual student assessment but is usually arranged through a credit transfer or articulation agreement with another education provider.
 Block credit involves credit being granted for a whole section of a course such as a semester or year of full-time study in the course, rather than for specific units.

 Credit is the value assigned for the recognition of equivalence in content and learning outcomes between different types of learning and/or qualifications which reduces the amount of learning required to achieve a qualification.
 Credit may be through credit transfer, articulation, recognition of prior learning or advanced standing.

 Specified Credit is granted towards core and/or particular components in a qualification, identified by a Monash unit code.

 Unspecified Credit is granted towards components in a qualification where the Monash unit code is not specified.
 Credit is given for the credit point value and level of a Monash unit.

 - Australian Qualifications Framework

 - Credit Framework – graduate coursework programs (pdf) (staff only)

 Faculty Education Committee